Tuesday, October 11, 2016

 At the time of the article, the building's owner was fighting landmark designation.
 His lawyer told Dunlap "We're going to fight them.
 This commission has nothing to do, so they're going around saying, 'Let's make this a landmark.'
 It is not a landmark."

-And, indeed, it is not.
-At least not officially.
-But a 2012 restoration of the parapet and masonry, coupled with a 2007 renovation of the ground floor, helped undo years of indifference to the building's striking architecture.
-Designated or not, the Broadway Fashion Building is an Upper West Side landmark--ask anyone.
+And, indeed, it was not.
+But that changed in 2012 when the building was included in the newly-designated Riverside-West End Historic District I. It was coincidentally the same year that a restoration of the parapet and masonry, coupled with a 2007 renovation of the ground floor, helped undo years of indifference to the building's striking architecture.

 photographs by the author